 The body and brain need a constant supply of oxygen.
-During surgery, the patient often needs breathing assistance via intubation, insertion of a tube into the windpipe.
+During surgery, the patient often needs breathing assistance via the insertion of a tube into the windpipe, otherwise known as intubation.
 The problem is that not all windpipes are alike.
-The people you pass each day vary widely in size, shape and physical characteristics.
-When a patient's trachea, tongue, neck or bite makes intubation difficult, doctors absolutely must take proactive and adequate steps to ensure the patient's safety.
+The people you pass each day have windpipes that vary widely in size, shape and physical characteristics.
+When a patient's trachea, tongue, neck or bite makes intubation difficult, doctors must absolutely take proactive and adequate steps to ensure the patient's safety.

 A special team of personnel may be required to effectuate proper intubation in these cases.
-The danger of brain damage is real when a patient lacks oxygen even for a few minutes.
+The danger of brain damage is real when a patient lacks oxygen, if even for only a few minutes.

 The medical community has standards; some are widespread and published.
 In certain cases, a specified set of steps is required by the guidelines.
-"Given X set of conditions, try Y. If that doesn't work, try Z." There are medical professionals who do not even know these guidelines exist.
+"Given X set of conditions, try Y. If that doesn't work, try Z." Unfortunately, there are medical professionals who do not even know these guidelines exist.

-For additional information about our services, contact a Pittsburgh difficult intubation attorney at Biancheria & Maliver in Pittsburgh for a free consultation.
+For additional information about our services, contact an attorney at Biancheria & Maliver P.C. in Pittsburgh for a free consultation.